 - 2 or 3 tbsp wheat bran

 - 1 tsp grated castile soap

 Tie the wheat bran into a piece of muslin.

 It’s easy to make homemade wheat bran – here you’ll find how I made my own bran for the shampoo.

 Boil bran and water for about 30 minutes.
+Remove the bran.
 Add grated castile soap and let the solution cool.

 Lightly beat an egg yolk.